-- Sharing a loved one’s story: Sensitively discussing the story of a veteran with mesothelioma is a personal and heartfelt way to reach others in your community.
-A great place to share your story is through social media or through a mesothelioma organization.
+- Sharing a loved one’s story: If you or a veteran you love has mesothelioma, discussing your story can help reach others in your community.
+A great place to share your story is through social media or an organization like the ADAO.

-- Contacting a local news station: Contact those who can reach more people than you can, and ask them to talk about Mesothelioma Awareness Day.
-If a news outlet wants to interview you, see if this can take place over the phone or via the computer.
+- Contacting a local news station or government officials: Contact those who can reach more people than you can and ask them to talk about Mesothelioma Awareness Day.

-The Meso Foundation, the Asbestos Disease Awareness Organization (ADAO), and other groups are in need of funding to support mesothelioma research, provide financial aid to those fighting cancer, and advocate for federal bans on asbestos use.
+The Meso Foundation, the ADAO, and other groups raise funds to support mesothelioma research, provide financial aid to those fighting this cancer, and advocate for federal bans on asbestos.

 Today, you can donate to these groups via their websites.
-For example, you can make a donation in your own name or create a tribute page in honor of a loved one on the Meso Foundation site.
+For example, you can create a Meso Foundation tribute page and donate in honor of a loved one or make a donation in your own name.

 You can also create an online fundraising event, such as a virtual auction, with the proceeds going to these groups.

 Contrary to what many people may think, asbestos is still not banned in the United States, even though 70 other countries have banned the toxic material.

 This year, the ADAO has worked hard to reintroduce the Alan Reinstein Ban Asbestos Now (ARBAN) Act to Congress.
 This bill calls for a complete ban on all uses and imports of asbestos in America.

 You can help policymakers move forward with the bill by contacting your state representatives and urging them to support the ARBAN Act today.

 5. Spend Time With Loved Ones With Mesothelioma